Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Experiments

 \subsection{Intersection Management}

-We validate the infrastructure-centric intersection management framework in our testbed CIVAT under a fully CAV condition and a mixed-traffic condition.
-For these experiments, the maximum vehicle velocity is set to $v_{\max} = $0.5\,m/s with a velocity decrement step of $\Delta v_{step} = 0.1$\,m/s.
-The prediction horizon is set to $H=30$, with a sampling time of $\Delta t = 0.1$\,ms. A safety buffer $b_{safe} = $30\,cm is applied when predicting the future occupied region.
+We validate the infrastructure-centric intersection management framework under a fully CAV condition and a mixed-traffic condition.
+The maximum vehicle velocity is set to $v_{\max} = $0.5\,m/s with a velocity decrement step of $\Delta v_{step} = 0.1$\,m/s.
+The prediction horizon is set to $H=30$, with a sampling time of $\Delta t = 0.1$\,s.
+A safety buffer $b_{safe} = $30\,cm is applied when predicting the future occupied region.